cloudfoundry/php-buildpack/docs/development.md

  1. Run [bosh-lite].
 It'll speed up testing and allow you to inspect the environment manually, if needed.
  1. Run a local web server for your binaries.
 It'll seriously speed up download times.
  1. Test, test and test again.
 Create unit and integration tests for your code and extensions.
 This gives you quick and accurate feedback on your code.
+ 1. Check your code with flake8.
+This linting tool can help to detect problems quickly.

 [PyEnv]:https://github.com/yyuu/pyenv
 [virtualenv]:http://www.virtualenv.org/en/latest/